cypherpunk-academy/2064/en/054_2064_Where is the LBI.md

 ## **2064** Where is the LBI?

-<span style="font-variant:small-caps;">Lasse and Sigur</span> sat again in the kitchen of the games lab.
+<span style="font-variant:small-caps;">Lasse and Sigur</span> sat again in the kitchen of the gaming lab.
 Each again, with a big cocoa in his hand.

 Sigur: "And where are you right now?"